eth-p/bat-extras/README.md

 ### Pacman

-`bat-extras` is [officially available](https://archlinux.org/packages/community/any/bat-extras/) on the Arch community repository!
+`bat-extras` is [officially available](https://archlinux.org/packages/extra/any/bat-extras/) on the Arch extra repository!

-If you have the community repository enabled, you can install `bat-extras` by running:
+If you have the extra repository enabled, you can install `bat-extras` by running:

 ```bash
 pacman -S bat-extras